philrud/istio.io/content/about/notes/1.1/index.md

 - **Simpler Service Entry Resources**.
 Reduced the need to bind virtual services to service entry resources greatly simplifying the resources.

+- **Istio Ingress Deprecated**.
+Previously deprecated Istio ingress has been removed.
+Refer to [Securing Kubernetes Ingress with Cert-Manager](/docs/examples/advanced-gateways/ingress-certmgr/) example for more details on how to use Kubernetes Ingress resources with [gateways](/docs/concepts/traffic-management/#gateways).

 - TBD: note about sidecar and export_to API.

 ## Security